Causality and dielectric functions for linear media with spatial dispersion: Consequences of finite speed causality on the susceptibility function

 \subsection{The existence of the Laplace transform $g(s_+,s_-)$}

-For a non-conductor it is expected that a constant uniform electric field will produce a finite polarization.
-If we now put $\mathbf{E}(\mathbf{x},t) = \mathbf{E}\,$ in equation (\ref{e1}), we have that the polarization is constant
+We expect that a constant uniform electric field produces a finite polarization in a non-conductor.
+If the electric field in equation (\ref{e1}) is constant, we have that the polarization is also a constant,